 The mother experiences a lot of joy in nursing her baby and feels a sense of fulfilment.

-The success rate varies and there are some factors which make this difficult such as age at time of first delivery or if a woman has had more than one baby before.
+The success rate varies and there are some factors that make this difficult such as age at the time of first delivery or if a woman has had more than one baby before.